This page acknowledges the children who have received a scholarship from our organization.

 Joshua is a 13-year-old who loves to play with Legos and Nerf guns.
 He is very energetic and willing to play most outdoor activities.
 He is always ready to play a good game of racquetball.

 Joshua is a loving little boy who tries very hard with his school work but with his learning disabilities, it is a big struggle.
 He started West Middle School this year and has adjusted well.
 He is now realizing his hard work is paying off with the help of lots of tutoring.
 We are so grateful to have found the necessary help to make him a successful adult.
-AHA's scholarship is a real blessing for our family and Joshua.
+DFWC's scholarship is a real blessing for our family and Joshua.

 Chance L., as described by his mother, Ila: